Philippines Project

 With over 20 annual tropical cyclones and seismic shocks, the Philippines is particularly vulnerable to climate-related and geological hazards.

 The country also faces poverty, aging infrastructure and food insecurity.
-Agriculture contributes around 9% of GDP and around 1/3 of its greenhouse gas (GHG) emissions.
+Agriculture contributes around 9% of GDP and 33% of its greenhouse gas (GHG) emissions.

 The Philippines has been a member of the GRA since 2010.
 The NZCSA initiative is supporting the Philippines to improve GHG inventory and develop Tier 2 emissions factors for livestock, particularly cattle.
 The International Rice Research Institute (IRRI), a CGIAR centre for rice research is based in the Philippines.